Floating kitchen shelf

 5 years ago, I was given a couple big ol hunks of walnut.
 At the time, I decided to use 1 of them as a skateboard rack, which was admittedly kind of a waste of such a beautiful piece of wood, haha.
 Then, I just let the other one sit in storage in case we thought of a reason to use it someday.
 Well, our new kitchen called for a floating shelf, so I decided to give it a shot.

-Photos taken from May, 2013 to May, 2018 in Des Moines, West Des Moines, and Bettendorf, Iowa
+Photos taken from May, 2013 to May, 2018 in Des Moines, Bettendorf, and West Des Moines, Iowa

 Album added 6 years ago (May 13, 2018).